tcltk/tcl/doc/markdown/CrtTrace.md

 The *clientData* and *interp* parameters are copies of the corresponding arguments given to **Tcl\_CreateTrace**. *clientData* typically points to an application-specific data structure that describes what to do when *objProc* is invoked.
 The *level* parameter gives the nesting level of the command (1 for top-level commands passed to [Tcl\_Eval][Eval3] by the application, 2 for the next-level commands passed to [Tcl\_Eval][Eval3] as part of parsing or interpreting level-1 commands, and so on).
 The *command* parameter points to a string containing the text of the command, before any argument substitution.
 The *commandToken* parameter is a Tcl command token that identifies the command to be invoked.
 The token may be passed to [Tcl\_GetCommandName][CrtObjCmd], [Tcl\_GetCommandInfoFromToken][CrtObjCmd], or [Tcl\_SetCommandInfoFromToken][CrtObjCmd] to manipulate the definition of the command.
 The *objc* and *objv* parameters designate the final parameter count and parameter vector that will be passed to the command, and have had all substitutions performed.

 The *objProc* callback is expected to return a standard Tcl status return code.
-If this code is **TCL\_OK** (the normal case), then the Tcl interpreter will invoke the command.
+If this code is [TCL\_OK][catch] (the normal case), then the Tcl interpreter will invoke the command.
 Any other return code is treated as if the command returned that status, and the command is *not* invoked.

 The *objProc* callback must not modify *objv* in any way.